Originally posted November 16, 2018. Updated February 17, 2022.

 - Preheat oven to 350 degrees.
 Grease and flour a bundt pan.

 - In a large bowl, combine flour, baking powder, spices and salt.
-Stir well.2 ⅓ Cup Gluten Free 1-to-1 Flour Blend, 3 teaspoon Baking Powder, 1 teaspoon Cinnamon, ½ teaspoon nutmeg, ¼ teaspoon Salt
+Stir well.2 ⅓ Cup Gluten Free 1-to-1 Flour Blend, 3 teaspoon Baking Powder, 1 teaspoon Cinnamon, ½ teaspoon Nutmeg, ¼ teaspoon Salt

 - In the bowl of an electric mixer, combine sugar and butter.
 Beat on medium speed for 3 minutes.⅓ Cup Vegan Butter, 1 ¾ Cup Sugar

 - Add the oil and beat for another 1-2 minutes until it is smooth and fluffy.
-Scrape down the bowl.½ Cup Olive Oil
+Scrape down the bowl.½ Cup Oil

 - Add the vanilla.1 teaspoon Vanilla